 If you are interested in completing graduate studies (MA or PhD) with me at UofT, please note that I generally only take on one or two new students a year.
 I think it is important that we share research interests and approaches so please see above to get a sense of the research work I do.
 Should the fit be right, please send me an email and outline your research interests and background and attach your unofficial transcripts, CV and a writing sample.

-Financialized Forestlands and Indigenous Governance.
+Financialized Forestlands and Indigenous Governance

 Over the last number of years, I have been preoccupied with how three large public sector pension plans have come to ‘own’ a massive amount of private, yet unceded, forests land on Vancouver Island, the territory of numerous Coast Salish and Nuu-Chah-Nulth nations.
 This project traces financial ownership in the 21st century back to industrial ownership in the 20thcentury, and further back to a huge land grant in the 19th century to a rail company.
-The project looks at the opposition of Indigenous nations to private ownership and the state over that arch of time, asking questions about how the nations have maintained a presence on the land and how they have challenged large forest land owners and the state.
+The project looks at the opposition of Indigenous nations to private ownership and the state over that arch of time, asking questions about how the nations have maintained a presence on the land and how they have challenged large forest landowners and the state.
 The work also explores the envisioning of Indigenous-led governance of unceded, yet private land, and possibilities for reparations.

 This research is being undertaken with Estair Van Wagner (York University), Sarah Morales (University of Victoria) and Robert Morales (Chief Negotiator for the Hul’qumi’num Treaty Group) We are investigating the relationship of Aboriginal title and Indigenous property regimes that exist alongside of fee simple title and forest land in Canada and in relation to the extremely large parcels of private forest land owned by institutional investors.
 While we critique the colonial history, legislation and private property regimes specific to forest land on Vancouver Island, we seek to fill the space opened up by our criticisms with an Indigenous vision of co-governance, rights, title and Hul’qumi’num legal traditions.
+More information on this project can be found here.

 This research also investigates the environmental, social and political economic effects of the financial flows into forest lands in BC and asks how they might function as a socio-ecological fix, one that is closely tethered to the settler-colonial dispossession of Indigenous land in the province.
 This part of the project is somewhat specific to my interests and is an attempt to ground debates on the socio-ecological fix through a concrete examination of how waves of capital invest in biophysical landscapes and the ongoing resistance to such outlays.
 This work builds on a collaboration with my colleague Scott Prudham through which we’ve tried to build a theoretical account of the political ecology of ‘fixes’ to crises.